jazzband/django-rest-knox/docs/views.md

 Knox provides three views that handle token management for you.

 ## LoginView
-This view accepts only a post request with an empty body.

 The LoginView accepts the same sort of authentication as your Rest Framework `DEFAULT_AUTHENTICATION_CLASSES` setting.
 If this is not set, it defaults to `(SessionAuthentication, BasicAuthentication)`.